great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/missingness.md

 ### Missing critical data

-Critical data fields might be missing due to upstream issues or changes in data collection processes.
-An important field, like `transfer_amount`, could be unpopulated due to a temporary upstream system outage.
+Consider an essential financial reporting system where the `transfer_amount` field is crucial for accurate analysis.
+This field might remain unpopulated due to an upstream system failure.
+Ensuring this field is always populated prevents significant discrepancies in reports.

 #### GX solution
 Ensure critical fields are always present.